 How To Start The Transition To A New Social Life

-The first thing to do is get clarity and think ahead.
+The first thing to do is to get clarity and to think ahead.
 You need to do that on two fronts.

 The old friend(s)…

 First of all – what kind of relationship do you want to have with them after the transition?
 Maybe you don’t want to cut them off completely.
 Maybe you just want to meet them less often.
-Maybe you love them, and want to keep them around – or maybe you just want to keep them as a contact.
+Perhaps you still cherish them, and want to keep them around – or maybe you just want to keep them as a contact.

-The point is, you don’t have to completely cut them out, just because you’re upgrading your social life.
+The point is, you don’t have to completely cut everybody out, just because you’re upgrading your social life.
 It doesn’t have to be so black and white, especially not at first.

 And, the new ones…

-There is another reason to think ahead… ask yourself these questions: which kinds of friends you now want?
+There is another reason to think ahead.
+Before you dive right in, ask yourself these questions: which kinds of friends you now want?
 What is missing in your old friends that you want in the new ones?
 Is there a new interest or activity that have and want to meet more people interested in the same things?
 Did you recently change jobs and want to find friends who also work in that field?
-Maybe you have done some personal development work and gained some new character traits or values… how about meeting people who share those same values?
+Maybe you have done some personal development work and gained some new character traits or values.
+How about meeting people who share those same values?

 It’s Time For Action